aman-roy/mp3_downloader/README.md

 I also need to create a function for a progress bar.
 You do not get one when using urllib, only when using wget.
 Without wget, you have a more portable script.

+# Disclaimer

+Downloading copyrighted material may be illegal in your country.
+Use at your own risk.